 The beauty behind these Homemade Crepes is their versatility, they can be filled with sweet jam or fruit and topped with whipped cream, or a savory alternative is to stuff them with scrambled eggs, roasted vegetables and bacon.
 As you can imagine, both are delicious.

-History behind the recipe…
+Homemade Crepes and a story behind the recipe…

 Now, the best part is having fun with the toppings!
 Here are some ideas to get you started.

-Nutella and Jam,
+- Nutella and jam

-Fresh Fruit and Granny’s Cocoa Sauce,
+- Fresh fruit and Granny’s Cocoa Sauce

 Easy Homemade Crepes